MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-library-add-profiles.md

 ## Create a guest OS profile

 1. In the VMM console click > **Library** > **Create** > **Guest OS Profiles**.
-2. In **New Guest OS Profile** > **General** type in a profile name.
-In **Guest OS Profile** you can specify the OS settings.
+2. In **New Guest OS Profile** > **General**, type in a profile name.
+In **Guest OS Profile** you specify the OS settings.
-3. In **General Settings** > **Operating System** specify the operating system that will be allocated to the VM.
-In **Identity Information** specify the actual machine name of the VM.
+3. In **General Settings** > **Operating System**, specify the operating system that will be allocated to the VM.
+In **Identity Information**, specify the actual machine name of the VM.
 You'll probably want a unique name so you can specify a wildcard to generate a new name for each VM.
 You can also use characters ### to set an increasing numeric value.
-For example if you type in ContosoVM-## it will generate machines call ContosoVM-01, ContosoVM-02 etc. In Admin Password specify local admin permissions require a password. you can use the predefined Run As account.
+For example, if you type in ContosoVM-## it will generate machines call ContosoVM-01, ContosoVM-02 etc. In **Admin Password** specify local admin permissions require a password. you can use the predefined Run As account.
 In **Product Key** type in the key for the OS installation.
-If you add an answer file under **Scripts** you can select the **Product key provided by answer file** settings.
+If you add an answer file under **Scripts**, you can select the **Product key provided by answer file** settings.
 In **Time Zone** specify the time location for the VM.
 4. In **Roles and Features** specify what should be installed on the VM.
 Note that this setting is only used for the profile is used in a VM template which is then used in a service template.
 5. In **Networking** specify domain settings for the VM and credentials to use for joining the domain.
-6. In ****Scripts specify any scripts you want to use for the VM.
+6. In **Scripts**, specify any scripts you want to use for the VM.
 Scripts must be located on the library share.
 For example an installation answer file.
 The **GUIRunOnce** option allows you to run a script the first time a user logs onto the VM.
 7. After you've created the guest OS profile you can right-click it to configure additional properties.
 In **Dependencies** you see any dependencies for the profile.
 For example Run As accounts.
 In **Access** you see the roles or users who have permissions to use this profile.
 8. After you've created the hardware profile you can use it when you configure a virtual machine template or create a VM.